Dan Ehresman

 Administration and Community Engagement Manager

 r.martelp@ncrlt.orgRiley grew up exploring the mountains, rivers, and coastlines of Humboldt County from her home in Arcata.
-After graduating from University of California Santa Cruz in 2024 with a double major in Economics and Environmental Studies, she decided to return to Humboldt to pursue a career with the NRLT.
-She is excited to collaborate with the local community on conservation efforts and expand her knowledge of ecological practices to help make a lasting, positive impact.
-In her free time, Riley can be found camping, running, or exploring the Trinity Alps with friends.
+Her love for the outdoors and conservation was sparked at an early age through backpacking trips and countless hours spent exploring the redwood forest.
+After graduating from University of California Santa Cruz in 2024 with a double major in Economics and Environmental Studies, she returned to Humboldt to pursue a career with NRLT.
+Riley is passionate about collaborating with the local community on conservation efforts and expanding her knowledge of ecological practices to help make a lasting, positive impact.
+Whether leading stewardship days at Freshwater Farms Reserve, assisting NRLT’s education programs, or supporting administrative work, Riley finds joy in helping protect the beautiful landscapes of Humboldt and the surrounding region.